thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 # Strimzi kafka Mirrormaker 2 with Kind cluster

-In this blog demonstrated configuring Strimzi Kafka Mirrormaker 2 with use of kind cluster.
+In this blog demonstrated configuring Strimzi Kafka Mirrormaker2 using of KinD cluster.
+Strimzi Mirrormaker2 is used to replicate topics and data from one kafka cluster to another.

 ## Prequisite: